wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/retrieve.md

 The block height is a sequence number of a block in the blockchain.
 The blockchain height is a sequence number of the last block.

-You can use timestamp of the last block as a current time of the blockchain.
+You can use timestamp of the last block as current time of the blockchain.

 ### Using Waves Explorer

 1. Open <https://wavesexplorer.com/>.
 2. Press ![](./_assets/settings.png) button and switch to ![](./_assets/mainnet.png) or ![](./_assets/testnet.png).
 3. Current height is displayed above the block list.
-If don't see block timestamps, click last block number.
+If you don't see block timestamps, click last block number.

 ### Using Node REST API